Blog/ How-to Guides

 What’s Cold Calling In Recruitment?

-Cold calling is a proactive method that includes reaching out to potential candidates via ad hoc telephone or phone calls
+Cold calling is a proactive method that includes reaching out to potential candidates via ad hoc telephone or phone calls, showcasing strong cold-calling campaign potential when executed strategically.

-In contrast to the traditional sourcing methods where you wait for candidates to apply or come to you with a job requisite, cold calling is more active and provides much more clarity to both the candidate and the recruiter.
+In contrast to the traditional sourcing methods, where you wait for candidates to apply or come to you with a job requirement, cold calling is more active and provides much more clarity to both the candidate and the recruiter.

-This also means that recruiters need to take the initiative of making these calls.
+This also means that recruiters need to take the initiative to make these calls.

 Where Recruiters Go Wrong With The Cold Calling Recruitment Strategy?

-Although cold calling in recruitment is amongst the best ways, and often the fastest to build a line of communication with candidates, rushing can lead to loss of valuable talent.
+Although cold calling in recruitment is amongst the best ways, and often the fastest, to build a line of communication with candidates, rushing can lead to the loss of valuable talent.

 Specifically, if you hop on a call without a plan.